Bureau of Energy and Technology Policy

 The State of Connecticut, Department of Energy and Environmental Protection (DEEP) is charged with conserving, improving and protecting Connecticut’s natural resources and environment as well as making affordable, clean and reliable energy available for the people and businesses of the state.
-The agency is also committed to playing a positive role in rebuilding Connecticut’s economy and creating jobs – and to fostering a sustainable and prosperous economic future.
+The agency is also committed to playing a positive role in building Connecticut’s green economy and fostering a sustainable and prosperous economic future.

 Applicants must include a resume within the "Resume Tab" of their application.

-Questions about this opportunity should be directed to the hiring agency's human resources office: DEEP.HumanResources@ct.gov, (860)424-3006.
+Questions about this position should be directed to the hiring agency's human resources office: DEEP Human Resources.
+DEEP.HumanResources@ct.gov, (860)424-3006.

 This position is competitive.
 Open to the public.